-Olivier Award-winner Lyndsey Turner’s (Under Milk Wood, Top Girls) acclaimed production of The Crucible will transfer to the West End for a strictly limited run.
-Set designed by Tony Award®-winner, Es Devlin (The Lehman Trilogy), this new production of Arthur Miller’s gripping parable of power and its abuse will play at Delfont Mackintosh Theatres’ Gielgud Theatre from 7 June until 2 September.
-Casting to be announced.
+Full casting has been announced for the highly anticipated West End transfer of director Lyndsey Turner’s acclaimed production of The Crucible.
+With set designed by Es Devlin, this contemporary new staging of Arthur Miller’s gripping parable of power and its abuse will play at the Gielgud Theatre from 7 June until 2 September.

 A witch hunt is beginning in Salem.
 Raised to be seen but not heard, a group of young women suddenly find their words have a terrible power.
 As a climate of fear spreads through the community, private vendettas fuel public accusations and soon the truth itself is on trial.